 PACE UNIVERSITY IS PARTICIPATING IN THE FOLLOWING DOE PROGRAMS:

 |Better Climate Challenge||Better Buildings Challenge|

 GreenPace, a university-wide sustainability committee, was started at Pace University in 2008 with intentions of researching, discussing, prioritizing, communicating and implementing green initiatives on Pace campuses which has resulted in the completion of many energy efficiency and sustainability projects.

-In 2017, Pace University has partnered with Cenergistic, a leading energy and sustainability solutions provider, to take their energy conservation efforts to the next level.
-As part of this initiative the university has committed to achieve a 20% reduction in energy intensity by 2023.
-Plans to achieve this reduction commitment include replacing outdated equipment, lighting upgrades and behavioral changes by staff and students.
-A team of on-site Energy Specialists conduct energy audits, oversee equipment and operational schedules and work to improve energy use behaviors.
-This team also tracks energy consumption and analyzes energy use, so they can quickly identify areas that need immediate attention.
+In 2017, Pace University partnered with Cenergistic, an energy and sustainability solutions provider, to take their energy conservation efforts to the next level.
+As part of this initiative the university has committed to achieve a 50% reduction in energy intensity by 2031.
+Plans to achieve this reduction commitment include replacing outdated equipment, lighting upgrades, and behavioral changes by staff and students.
+A team of on-site Energy Specialists tracks energy consumption and analyzes energy use, so they can quickly identify areas that need immediate attention.

 |50%Reduction in Scope 1 & 2 Emissions||Progress|